matheuscscp/crypto-project/README.md

 My personal attempt to implement the recommended cipher suite (as of 2022/Q1) [TLS_ECDHE_ECDSA_WITH_CHACHA20_POLY1305_SHA256](https://ciphersuite.info/cs/TLS_ECDHE_ECDSA_WITH_CHACHA20_POLY1305_SHA256/) using the Go standard library (as much as possible, as of 2022/Q1).

 The code here does not implement the TLS protocol on every minimal detail, i.e. it is not actually compatible.
 The handshake and message transmission schemes are as simple as possible, only to accomplish the purpose of providing a proof-of-concept, secure, stream-oriented connection over an insecure channel.
-In other words, the code here only uses the specific set of cryptographic primitives of the TLS cipher suite above to implement Go's `net.Conn` interface on top of itself.
+In other words, the code here only uses the specific set of cryptographic primitives of the TLS cipher suite above to implement Go's `net.Conn` interface on top of itself and does not provide a TLS-compatible implementation.

-The public key infrastructure for the handshake authentication is also a custom construction for the purpose of learning, i.e. it is not compatible with actual TLS.
+The public key infrastructure for the handshake authentication is also a custom construction for the purpose of learning, i.e. it is also not compatible with actual TLS.

 ## Cryptographic Primitives